 Importing vCenter Clusters¶

-When you select a vCenter Cluster to be imported, OpenNebula will create an OpenNebula Host that will represent the vCenter Cluster.
-Also, you’ll have to tell OpenNebula in what OpenNebula Cluster you want to group the OpenNebula Host, if you don’t select a previously existing cluster, the default action is that OpenNebula will create an OpenNebula cluster for you.
-A vCenter Cluster may have the same name in different folders and subfolders of a datacenter, OpenNebula will inform you about the location of the vCenter Cluster so you can identify it.
+When you select a vCenter cluster to be imported, OpenNebula will create an OpenNebula Host that will represent the vCenter cluster.
+You can instruct OpenNebula as to which OpenNebula cluster you want to use to group the OpenNebula Host; if you don’t select a previously existing cluster, the default action is to create an OpenNebula cluster for you.

 onevcenter hosts --vcenter <vcenter-host> --vuser <vcenter-username> --vpass <vcenter-password> Connecting to vCenter: vcenter.host...done!
 Exploring vCenter resources...done!
 Do you want to process datacenter Datacenter (y/[n])? y * vCenter cluster found: - Name : Cluster2 - Location : / Import cluster (y/[n])? y In which OpenNebula cluster do you want the vCenter cluster to be included? - ID: 100 - NAME: Cluster - ID: 101 - NAME: Cluster3 Specify the ID of the cluster or press Enter if you want OpenNebula to create a new cluster for you: OpenNebula host Cluster2 with ID 2 successfully created.